-Taking the proper steps to prepare your family for a fire will give you extra time when facing an emergency situation.
+Taking the proper steps to prepare your home and family for a fire will give you extra time when facing an emergency situation.
 Part of this preparation includes investing in home fire extinguishers that can be used in the case of an emergency.
 First Alert wants to make it easy for you to pick the proper home fire extinguisher to help protect your family.

 Different Extinguishers for Different Fires